Geography of Poland: Climate

 The average temperatures are rising.
 In the period of 1980 to 2010, there were 19 Decembers without snow, and in the period of 2000 to 2010 seven.
 December 2006 was the warmest one in Poland since 1779.
 In most of Poland, average temperatures rose by 3-5 degrees Celsius during the last three decades.
 These changes can be attributed to climate change.

 The average annual precipitation for the whole country is 600 mm, but isolated mountain areas receive as much as 1300 mm per year.
 The total is slightly higher in the southern uplands than in the central plains.
 A few areas, notably along the Vistula between Warsaw and the Baltic Sea and in the far northwest, average less than 500 mm.
 In winter about half the precipitation in the lowlands and the entire amount in the mountains falls as snow.
 On average, precipitation in summer is twice of that in winter, providing a dependable supply of water for crops.
 The growing season is about 40 days longer in the southwest than in the northeast, where spring arrives latest.

-The highest temperature recorded in Poland occurred on 29 July 1921 at Prószków.
+The highest temperature recorded in Poland occurred on 28 June 2026 at Słubice.
 The lowest temperature ever recorded in Poland occurred on 11 January 1940 in Siedlce.

 The highest winter temperature in Poland was recorded occurred on 25 February 2021 and lowest in summer was recorded on 21 July 1996.
 The highest temperature in January, 18.9 °C, was reported in Warsaw on 1 January 2022, at 11:30 AM.
 The New Year's Eve night was also among the warmest winter nights in history of the region, with temperatures reaching 17 °C in Słubice around midnight.